tobymao/18xx/lib/engine/ability/README.md

 - `special`: If true, do not check that the tile upgrade preserves labels and city count.
 Default true.
 - `connect`: If true, and `count` is greater than 1, tiles laid must connect to each other.
-Default true.
+Default true unless `count_per_or` is used, in which case `connect` isn't checked by default.
 - `blocks`: If true and `when` is `sold`, then the step `TrackLayWhenCompanySold` will require a tile lay.
 Default false.
 - `reachable`: If true, when tile laid, a check is done if one of the